patrik64/adventofcode/2021/05/README.md

 # [--- Day 5: Hydrothermal Venture ---](http://adventofcode.com/2021/day/5)

-You come across a field of hydrothermal vents on the ocean floor!
+You come across a field of [hydrothermal vents](https://en.wikipedia.org/wiki/Hydrothermal_vent) on the ocean floor!
 These vents constantly produce large, opaque clouds, so it would be best to avoid them if possible.

-They tend to form in lines; the submarine helpfully produces a list of nearby lines of vents (your puzzle input) for you to review.
+They tend to form in **lines**; the submarine helpfully produces a list of nearby lines of vents (your puzzle input) for you to review.
 For example:

 ```